sksq96/dress-your-pet/doctor.md

-Dress the animal up like a doctor
+Fit a realistic doctor outfit to the animal as it is.
+Keep everything else same as original